Immunosuppressants and medicines interactions, including herbal medicines and food supplements: some questions and answers

 ~ a PIL (patient information leaflet or pack insert) which includes basic information on medicines interactions

-~ an SPC (summary of product characteristics; product data sheet) which is in a standard format, is more detailed than the PIL and is designed for healthcare professionals.
+~ an SmPC (summary of product characteristics; product data sheet) which is in a standard format, is more detailed than the PIL and is designed for healthcare professionals.

-- PILs and SPCs contain medicines interactions information.
+- PILs and SmPCs contain medicines interactions information.

 - Not every company marketing prescription medicines in the UK is included.